Experts available for comment

 Steve Scown – Group Chief Executive

 With over 30 years’ experience working with people with learning disabilities and autism, Steve leads Dimensions in championing the personalisation agenda and co-authored the award winning books, ‘Making it Personal’ and ‘Making it Personal for Everyone.’
-Steve is also chair of VODG, the influential Voluntary Organisations for the Disabled Group.
+Steve is a Trustee of Skills For Care and a former chair of VODG, the influential Voluntary Organisations for Disability Group.